 People twitted out related information to in favor of PETA’s protest and a cluster of celebrities, including Justin Long and Maggie Q, have spoken out against the coat label.

-Interestingly, this animal rights group recently bought $4,000 worth of Canada Goose shares, which is the “minimum amount required to contribute to shareholders meetings” in order to attend annual meetings and ask Canada Goose to stop sourcing animal products.
+Interestingly, this animal rights group recently bought $4,000 worth of Canada Goose shares, which is the “minimum amount required to contribute to shareholders meetings” to attend annual meetings and ask Canada Goose to stop sourcing animal products.

-Then, it implemented comprehensive traceability programs for both Fur and Down to ensure they are sourced from animals that have not been subjected to any unfair practices, willfull mistreatment or undue harm, and materials are fully traceable throughout the supply chain.
-Canada Goose also made The Canada Goose Fur Transparency Standard which certifies that it never purchase fur from fur farms, never use fur from endangered animals, and only purchase fur from licensed North American trappers strictly regulated by state, provincial and federal standards.
+Then, it implemented comprehensive traceability programs for both Fur and Down to ensure they are sourced from animals that have not been subjected to any unfair practices, willful mistreatment or undue harm, and materials are fully traceable throughout the supply chain.
+Canada Goose also made The Canada Goose Fur Transparency Standard which certifies that it never purchase fur from fur farms, never use fur from endangered animals, and only buy fur from licensed North American trappers strictly regulated by the state, provincial and federal standards.

 Last but not the least, it shot several videos and wrote articles to educate customers the functions of Coyote fur, the history of animal trapping as well as the idea that in many regions of North America, coyotes are considered a pest as they attack livestock, endangered prey species, pets and sometimes even people.
 Canada Goose always defends the usage of animal fur and believes that wearing fur is a personal choice.

 As we can see, this situation can never be avoided because it relates directly to Canada Goose’s business model and this brand serves as a target of the fur industry.
-As far as I’m concerned, in order to solve this social media crisis, the PR and Marketing teams of Canada Goose are both responsible and ought to work together.
-As a result of the social media backlash,celebrities now shy away and even fight against this brand and magazines and websites are spreading negative information towards this brand.
+As far as I’m concerned, to solve this social media crisis, the PR and Marketing teams of Canada Goose are both responsible and ought to work together.
+As a result of the social media backlash, celebrities now shy away and even fight against this brand and magazines and websites are spreading negative information towards this brand.
 Therefore, PR and marketing teams are expected to use online and offline methods such as influencer marketing, brand collaboration, product placement to better educate consumers and strengthen the brand image.